TR7P79 - Independent Research Project (2018/19)

 This module involves critical reflection, research and academic writing, linking translation practice to theoretical notions drawn from the field of translation studies and related areas.
-The module offers students the opportunity to develop their knowledge, understanding and awareness of current theoretical and methodological issues in the discipline.
-Students produce a 5,000-10,000 word dissertation, which should communicate and evaluate the investigations undertaken in a clear, creative and scholarly manner.
-The module runs with co-requisite TR7P78.
+The module also offers students the opportunity to develop their knowledge, understanding and awareness of current theoretical and methodological issues in the discipline.

 Prior learning requirements

-In addition to the contact time and the directed activities, students are expected to undertake a significant amount of self-directed, independent study for the module.
+In addition to classroom based activities and the one- to one- sessions described above, students are expected to undertake a significant amount of self-directed, independent study for the module.

 On completion of the module, students should be able to:

 1. Demonstrate an understanding of current theoretical and methodological approaches and produce a project which locates their research in the context of existing theoretical literature in translation studies;

 2. Design and undertake substantial investigations to address significant areas of translation theory and practice and reflect systematically and creatively on the interface between the two;

 3. Carry out the analysis of complex data, draw appropriate conclusions and effectively communicate the implications of their research within the time and word limits imposed;

 4. Act with initiative to implement and evaluate improvements to performance and independent learning.

 The module is assessed 100% by summative coursework.